navix1456/Smart-Investor-Pitch-Generator-using-LLaMA-LangChain/README.md

 # Smart Investor Pitch Generator

-A Streamlit web app that helps founders generate personalized investor pitch emails using LLaMA 3, LangChain, and dynamic RAG with real-time investor data from Crunchbase and LinkedIn.
+An AI-powered Streamlit application that leverages LLaMA 3 and LangChain to generate highly personalized investor pitch emails and one-pagers for startups.
+The system intelligently analyzes your startup's niche, traction, and goals, and aligns them with investor interests and investment thesis.
+It features dynamic Retrieval-Augmented Generation (RAG) for real-time, custom investor insights using Crunchbase and LinkedIn data, ensuring every pitch is tailored for maximum impact.

 ## Features
 - Enter and manage multiple startup profiles